- Start date: January 19th 2023

 Who should attend?

-The course is suitable for transport professionals already working in the field of economy impacts of transport as well as those who intend to become involved in this field.
-It is targeted at:
+The course is suitable for transport professionals already working in the field of economy impacts of transport.
+It is also suitable for those who intend to become involved in this field with an understanding of economics.
+Delegates should have an understanding of transport cost benefit analysis, or should attend the Transport Investment Appraisal short course before attending this short course.